kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_0_project_setup/README.md

 - The `data.py` housing the DataLoader and the `model.py` housing the LightningModule are brought together inside the `train.py` script where a Trainer is defined.
 - This orchestrates data loading, gradient calculation, optimiser, half precision, distributed computing and logging.
 - I have personally run this tutorial on macbook pro with 12 cores and it tooks something arounf 1 hr to complete.
 ***

+## Taining time on CPUs and GPUs
+- On my MacBook Pro with 12 CPUs with batch_size=265 and epoches=3, it took 45 minutes
+- On Google Colab on a single K80 batch_size=32 (pay attention to the GPU memory is not infinite!) and epoches=3 it took 5 minutes.
+- If you are interest to know how to conncet you code on GitHub and Google Colab, see [here](https://github.com/kyaiooiayk/Awesome-LLM-Large-Language-Models-Notes).
+In short,
+    - The easiest option would be for you to clone this repository.
+    - Navigate to Google Colab and open the notebook directly from Colab.
+    - You can then also write it back to GitHub provided permission to Colab is granted.
+The whole procedure is automated.
+***

 ## Logging